Positive Markov processes in Laplace duality: Construction of examples via stochastic equations

 Each term in the expression above corresponds to specific population dynamics that has been studied in the literature.
 A process with Laplace symbol $\psi$ would indeed have a branching part with mechanism $\Psi\in \pkspLp$, a collision part driven by $\Sigma\in \spLpnot$, an immigration encoded by $\Phi\in \pksubo$ and a random environment governed by $\kappa\in \pkLp_1$.

 Aside from the CB and CBI processes, which have received considerable attention, many fundamental questions -- such as the classification of boundaries, the existence of Markovian extensions, and the characterization of stationary distributions -- remain largely unexplored for such ``enhanced'' CB processes.
-We do not undertake a detailed investigation of these issues here, as a case-by-case analysis may be more appropriate (and, for that matter, feasible).
-However, the duality relationship and its implications -- for instance, Corollary~\ref{cor:absorbing-nonsticky} -- provide a natural starting point for addressing such questions, see for instance \cite{foucartvidmar,MR3940763} for works in this vein.
+We do not undertake a detailed investigation of these issues here, as a case-by-case analysis may be more appropriate/feasible.
+However, the duality relationship and its implications -- for instance, Corollary~\ref{cor:absorbing-nonsticky} -- provide a natural starting point for addressing such questions, see for instance \cite{foucartvidmar,MR3940763} for works along such lines.

 Instead of constructing the entire class of processes with Laplace symbols corresponding to \eqref{symbolgencb} at once -- subject to appropriate boundary conditions -- we will describe several subcases, either previously defined in the literature or straightforward generalizations thereof.